| Title: | Time Series Analysis and Computational Finance |

 Additional arguments for |

-is mixed in temporal
+If fft is FALSE, then x is mixed in temporal

 order, so that all temporal dependencies are eliminated, but the

 histogram of the original data is preserved.
-If fft
+If fft is

 computed by randomizing the phases of the Fourier coefficients of

-.
-If in addition amplitude
+x.
+If in addition amplitude is TRUE, then also

 the amplitude distribution of the original series is preserved.